cirruslabs/cirrus-ci-docs/docs/guide/writing-tasks.md

 CIRRUS_USER_PERMISSION | `admin`, `write`, `read` or `none`.
 CIRRUS_HTTP_CACHE_HOST | Host and port number on which [local HTTP cache](#http-cache) can be accessed on.

-### Behavioural Environment Variables
+### Behavioral Environment Variables

-And some environment variables can be set to control behaviour of the Cirrus CI Agent:
+And some environment variables can be set to control behavior of the Cirrus CI Agent:

 Name | Default Value | Description
 ---  | --- | ---